ROY-ACE/Abinash-Codeforces-Lite/README.md

   <img src="https://contrib.rocks/image?repo=MaanasSehgal/Codeforces-Lite" />
 </a>

-# Thanks for using our extension!
+# Thanks for using our extension.